Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios: Activation of non-signalling genuine multipartite nonlocality

 Note that, since local quantum channels cannot create Bell nonlocality from states admitting an LHV model for all POVMs\footnote{Essentially because applying the dual channel on the measurements (instead of applying the channel on the state) gives rise to the same behaviour, implying a model for all POVMs still holds for that final behaviour.}~\cite{Barrett02}, $\rho_{\Omega}$ has a POVM LHV model on the partition $A\vert BC$.

-However, our previous result shows that it is NS genuine tripartite nonlocal, and thus broadcast nonlocal too.
-From this perspective, we can view $\rho_{\Omega}$ as a bipartite state and ``activation'' is obtained by performing the identity channel, that is, by understanding Bob and Charlie as distinct parties (meaning here that they are restricted to local measurements quantum mechanically and non-signalling strategies classically).
+However, our previous result shows that $\rho_{\Omega}$ is NS genuine tripartite nonlocal, and thus broadcast nonlocal too.

+From this perspective, starting with $\rho_{\Omega}$ as a bipartite state on $A\vert BC$ we obtain ``activation'' by performing the identity channel, i.e. no broadcast channel, and by understanding Bob and Charlie as distinct parties (meaning here that they are restricted to local measurements quantum mechanically and non-signalling strategies classically).